logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-sysmetrics.md

 ### Manual installation

-This document describes how to install Telegraf on your machine manually and enable it to collect system metrics and send it to Logz.io.
+This document describes how to install Telegraf on your machine manually and enable it to collect system metrics and send them to Logz.io.

 To send your Prometheus-format System metrics to Logz.io, you need to add multiple system-related inputs and **outputs.http** plug-ins to your Telegraf configuration file.